cmiles/PiSlicedDayPhotos/README.md

  - [Raspberry Pi 3 Model A+](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/), [5V 2.5A Switching Power Supply with 20AWG MicroUSB Cable](https://www.adafruit.com/product/1995), 32 GB MicroSD Card and [a case from Adafruit](https://www.adafruit.com/product/2359): This is about $60 USD plus shipping - I like the $25 USD price of the 3 A+, the full sized HDMI port and the slim profile.
  - [Raspberry Pi Camera Module 3 - 12MP 120 Degree Wide Angle Lens](https://www.adafruit.com/product/5658): I love photography - you can see some of my work over on [Pointless Waymarks](https://pointlesswaymarks.com/) - so I considered a number of choices for this project but in the end the cost/convenience/size/performance of going with a $35 official camera module won out.
  - Wooden Enclosure: Hopefully weatherproof (enough)!
 Built with spare/scrap wood, bug screen sitting in a closet and the paint for our deck.
 The main feature is that I recycled existing materials for this...
 As you can see in the photo above the carpentry is very (very!) basic so no details are included.
-The challenge I found with making a simple enclosure was weatherproofing the hole for the camera/lens:
+Mounting the camera and weatherproofing the exit hole for the camera/lens took a few tries:
     - I tried using plexiglass for the entire front panel of the enclosure - but at least with the plexiglass I had the images were never sharp.
 I was using plexiglass left over from another (not camera oriented) project and I didn't want to dive into figuring out 'best optical quality plexiglass' (and didn't want glass for durability reasons) so I moved on.
-  - To move to another strategy I mounted the camera on the front panel of the enclosure - at first with the mistake of mounting the camera tightly to the front panel - this didn't work, if you mount the camera package tightly against something you can end up impacting focus...
-In the end both for focus and making sure the wide angle camera has a clear view I simple made a larger hole for the camera but that made it more important to find something to cover the hole for weatherproofing.
+    - I moved from the plexiglass front panel to a wooden one.
+I drilled a hole large enough for the lens and mounted the camera tightly to the front panel - which didn't work, mounting the front of the camera package tightly against something can end up impacting focus...
+    - In the end for focus and to make sure the wide angle camera has a clear view I made a larger hole for the lens and used spacers to ensure the front of the camera isn't against anything.
+This approach made it important to find something to cover the hole for weatherproofing.
     - I tried a plexiglass dome off of Amazon to cover the exit hole for the camera - this was great for part of the photograph but distorted the edges.
-It's possible that the distortion would go away if I mounted the camera farther into the dome, but that added a complication to the design I wasn't interested in.
+It's possible that the distortion would go away if I mounted the camera farther into the dome or found a the right dome, but I wasn't interested in either of those options.
     - The solution that finally worked for me was using a UV lens filter and hot gluing it to the outside of the enclosure.
-I used an $8 [Tiffen 55mm UV Protector Filter](https://www.bhphotovideo.com/c/product/72714-REG/Tiffen_55UVP_55mm_UV_Protector.html) - it is easy to find smaller diameter filters but after some experiments I liked this size because it was very easy to position it so that the edge of the filter didn't end up in the photo.
+I used an $8 [Tiffen 55mm UV Protector Filter](https://www.bhphotovideo.com/c/product/72714-REG/Tiffen_55UVP_55mm_UV_Protector.html) - it is easy to find smaller diameter filters but after some experiments I liked this size because it was very easy to position it so that the edge of the filter didn't end up in the photographs.
- - With the mostly recycled enclosure the cost of the system is around $105 potentially a bit more with tax and shipping.
+ - With the mostly recycled enclosure the cost of the system is around $105 - potentially a bit more with tax and shipping.
- - Solar: As mentioned above powering the system with solar was a goal - but it turns out that the solar system powering my setup wasn't designed primarily to run the Pis - but for the sake of documenting the project the main components of the system are listed below.
+ - Solar: As mentioned above powering the system with solar was a goal for this project - but it turns out that the solar system powering my setup isn't dedicated primarily to running the Pis...
+So only tangentially related, but for the sake of fully documenting the project, the main components of the solar system are listed below.
 This system is massive overkill if you just want to run a few Pis, like most real world systems I had many constraints and goals that are not in line with 'build the world's best small solar system'.
-This is not a recommendation regarding anything below, I don't have enough experience to do that, so use this list with caution (wiring and fuses omitted - btw if you are building a system of this size or larger for the first time be sure to look up wiring and fuses/breaker cost - it was much more than I guessed...).
+This is not a recommendation regarding anything below, I don't have enough experience to do that, so use this list with caution (wiring and fuses omitted - btw if you are building a system like this for the first time be sure to look up wiring and fuse/breaker cost - it was much more than I guessed...).
 	- 3x [Newpowa 100W 12V Mono Compact Solar Panels](https://www.newpowa.com/new-100w-compact-12v-mono-solar-panel/)
 	- 2x [Ampere Time 12V 100Ah Lithium Batteries](https://www.amperetime.com/collections/ampere-time-12v-lithium-lifepo4-battery-series/products/ampere-time-12v-100ah-lithium-lifepo4-battery) - purchased used.
 	- [Victron Energy SmartSolar MPPT 100/20](https://www.victronenergy.com/solar-charge-controllers/smartsolar-mppt-75-10-75-15-100-15-100-20)